 Starting from 2005, the exchange rate of the RMB is no longer pegged to the US dollar.
 The RMB has now moved to a managed floating exchange rate based on market supply and demand with reference to a basket of foreign currencies.
-The daily trading price of the RMB against other major currencies in the inter-bank foreign exchange market is allowed to float within a narrow band around the central parity published by the People's Bank of China.
+The daily trading price of the RMB against other major currencies in the inter-bank foreign exchange market would be allowed to float within a narrow band around the central parity published by the People's Bank of China.

-As the exchange rates are based primarily on market forces, the exchange rates for RMB against other currencies, including US dollars and HKD, are susceptible to movements based on external factors.
-It should be noted that the RMB is currently not a freely convertible currency as it is subject to foreign exchange control policies and restrictions of the mainland Chinese government.
+As the exchange rates are based primarily on market forces, the exchange rates for RMB against other currencies, including US dollars and Hong Kong dollars, are susceptible to movements based on external factors.
+It should be noted that the RMB is currently not a freely convertible currency as it is subject to foreign exchange control policies and restrictions of the Chinese government.
 Trading in the RMB may be subject to possible delay in the settlement process.
-Further, future changes to foreign exchange control policies and restrictions of the mainland Chinese government may adversely affect the operations and financial results of the companies invested in by a Sub-Fund, and the abilities of such companies to make payment of dividends declared in respect of China B-shares and China H-shares (as well as other equities issued by a mainland Chinese company in a region other than mainland China).